Edmond-Wu-9/landing_page_odin/README.md

 ## Objective
 This project was given by the Odin Project as a way to express the learned knowledge of CSS and HTML.
 We were given a wireframe to use and the fonts and colors.
 There are a little bit of liberty as I changed some aspects of the wireframe.

+*Note: This project was created for a website view.
+Mobile viewing will result in issues*

 ## Website URL
 https://edmond-wu-9.github.io/landing_page_odin/